DianasJourney/GoodFoodReviews/README.md

 ## Technology
 The following technologies/library that were used to build this application:
-- Vscode
 - MySQL
 - NodeJs
 - Express
 - Sequelize
-- Express handlebars
-- Bcrpyt
-- Connect session sequelize
-- MySQL2
+- Handlebars.Js
-- DotEnv
+- Sequelize hooks

 ## Userstory: